mickwheelz/Salesforce-Trailhead-IOT/README.md

 Connect a switch between D1 and +3.3v and a 5k resistory from D1 to GND

 * Step 4 - Create a Salesforce Connected Appplication
-Rather than the URL https://agent.electricimp.com/???? you can use http://localhost/_auth in Step 5, section 2
+Rather than the URL https://agent.electricimp.com/deviceId, you will use http://localhost/_auth in Step 5, Section 2

 * Step 10 - Build and Run the Electric Imp Application Ignore this, simply flash this code to your ESP8266